 "Understanding your emotions, controlling them, and understanding other peoples' might be the most important asset in working with others," said Eric Lupton, CEO of Life Saver Pool Fence.

-In an article published in the Journal of Vocational Behavior, Joseph C. Rode, professor of management at Farmer School of Business at Miami University of Ohio, and his co-authors found emotional intelligence is linked to higher salaries and increased job satisfaction.
-We spoke to experts to define emotional intelligence and outline ways to use it in your career.
+In a study published in the Journal of Vocational Behavior, Joseph C. Rode, professor of management at the Farmer School of Business at Miami University of Ohio, and his coauthors found emotional intelligence is linked to higher salaries and increased job satisfaction.

-Lupton defines emotional intelligence as the ability to be aware of, manage, and control your emotions, and to use that ability to work and empathize with others.
-This is crucial for all types of relationships, from personal to professional, he said.
+Lupton defines emotional intelligence as the ability to be aware of, manage and control your emotions; it also encompasses the ability to empathize with others.

 Similarly, Rode noted that emotional intelligence "represents the intersection of emotions and general mental ability."

 "It can also be thought of as the extent to which one actively thinks about emotion or uses emotions as important information in a manner similar to other information, such as facts and opinions," Lupton added.